kvnang/frkennyang/app/[lang]/about/about-fr-kenny.md

 # About Fr.
 Kenny

-I love traveling, though I’m not a fan of huge crowds—they can unsettle me.
-As an early bird, socializing in the evening isn’t my strong suit.
-I cherish quiet moments and the joy of learning new things, but please don’t ask me to hike mountains!
-Climbing up is one thing, but the descent?
-That’s a different story altogether.

-I’m a Catholic priest, raised in Jakarta, with a life that has taken me to Indonesia, the United States, Spain, and Italy.
-My priestly vocation began to take shape as I marveled at the beauty of the Catholic faith, especially as presented in the Catechism of the Catholic Church.
+I was born and raised in Jakarta, and over the years I’ve lived in Indonesia, the United States, Spain, and now Italy.
+My path to the priesthood took shape gradually, drawn by the truth and beauty of the Catholic faith.
+I was ordained in 2019 for the Diocese of Surabaya.
+Since then, I’ve had the chance to give talks and lead sessions in Indonesia, Singapore, the United States, and Italy.

-Teaching is my greatest passion—it drives me to keep researching and deepening my understanding.
-Without the need to teach, I doubt I’d study with the same vigor.
-Since 2018, I’ve been privileged to speak to groups in Indonesia, Singapore, and the United States.
-My hope is to help you know and love your faith more deeply, drawing you closer to God, the ultimate source of happiness.
+Teaching is what drives me.
+It pushes me to keep learning and to think more carefully.
+I doubt I’d study as much—or as seriously—without it.
+My hope is to help people grow in their understanding of the faith and to come closer to God, who is the source of real joy.

-In my free time, I enjoy playing the pipe organ and capturing moments through photography.
-Currently, I’m based in Rome.
+In my free time, I enjoy reading thought-provoking books, playing the pipe organ, and capturing moments through photography.
+These days, I make my home in the Eternal City.